mrspeaker/prolem/notes.md

 ## Commands

 The actions a group of tagged characters should perform.
+Characters are "threads" each running an instace of the program.
 If there are multiple characters sent to complete a task, they will work together so it is faster.

     $> + head dig(10, 10, 1)                // digs a square 10 x 10 x 1
     $> + head goto(10, 10) build(5, 5, 20)  // go somewhere and start building